 Family Support Network and Hotline

-1100 families are wrecked by deportation every day in the United States.
-Approximately 20-40 every day from Illinois.
-That’s 20-40 mothers and fathers.
+Approximately 20-40 Illinoisans are torn apart by deportation every day.
+That's 20–40 mothers and fathers.
 What happens to their families left behind?
 What services are available to them?
 What keeps them from ending up on the streets, or worse?
 The crisis of family separation is not only moral and emotional; it is also legal and financial.
 Many families cannot afford legal representation, nor can they easily replace the salary of a breadwinner.
-The ICIRR Family Support Hotline would connect families in crisis with reliable and immediate information, referrals to legal, ministry, and social services – while also providing a long-term connection to someone who can help them locally.
+The ICIRR Family Support Hotline connects families in crisis with reliable and immediate information, referrals to legal, ministry, and social services—while also providing a long-term connection to someone who can help them locally.

 Callers always have the choice of whether or not to share their real name or phone number with our volunteers; they are never obligated to reveal this information.
 In other words, we will know who you are only if you choose to tell us.